From career breakthroughs to professional milestones, explore how Al Horford made an impact.

 On July 1, 2016, Al Horford became an unrestricted free agent.

-On July 8, 2016, Al Horford signed a four-year, $113 million contract with the Boston Celtics, expressing his eagerness to collaborate with coach Brad Stevens and the team to bring a championship back to Boston.
+On July 8, 2016, Al Horford signed a four-year, $113 million contract with the Boston Celtics, expressing his excitement to collaborate with head coach Brad Stevens to pursue a championship for the team.

 On October 26, 2016, Al Horford debuted with the Boston Celtics in a 122–117 victory over the Brooklyn Nets, contributing 11 points, five rebounds, and six assists.